wolfy222/Parse-Basics/README.md

 #### Example task - TO GET A PERSON WHOSE SCORE IS GREATER THAN 50, GIVE THEM ADDITIONAL 20 POINTS

-## Task 2 - Here, we are  we are creating the backend of login/signup page of our instagram clone, which would store their usernames and password inside our parse server.=)
+## Task 2 - Here, we are  we are creating the backend of login/signup page of our instagram clone, which would store their usernames and password inside our parse server.

 ### Topic - 1
     Sign Up a new user.